Flood Water Cleanup

 Whether you're facing cleaning up water from a burst pipe, a backed up sewer, or natural disaster flooding the restoration has to be handled carefully.
 This is definitely an area where professional help is in order.
 If water and moisture is not sufficiently removed from building materials, it will lead to long term problems with mold and mildew.
 Here are the basic steps to assessing and handling flood water clean-up.

-Check to see how bad the initial damage is and know what your limits are .
+First check to see how bad the initial damage is and know what your limits are.
 Make sure to properly protect yourself by donning the appropriate safety clothing, eyewear and breathing apparatus.
-If there is a minor spill, a small wet/dry vacuum like our 3 gallon wet-dry vacuum may be adequate for the clean-up.
+If there is a lot of standing water, a vacuum with a squeegee system like the Trusted Clean 'Quench' may be adequate for the clean-up.
 For larger jobs, you may need a larger wet/dry vacuum, or for extreme situations, you may need one of our flood restoration extractors or auto discharge wet vacuums.
 Unless you are a professional trained in water and flood restoration, we suggest you do not try to handle a major flood restoration project on your own.

 Stop the Cause -